Supporting schools to improve the health and wellbeing of children and young people

 Effective planning and delivery of PSHE education has been at the heart of the Wiltshire Healthy Schools Programme.

-Wiltshire schools can access a range of support for PSHE education, including central and in school training, by contacting the Personal Development Education Adviser.
+Wiltshire schools have been able to access a range of support for PSHE education, including central and in school training and regular online network meetings.

 Over recent years we have been pleased to see a significant development in the teaching of PSHE education in Wiltshire Schools, which has coincided with measurable improvements to children's health and wellbeing.
-The main reason for these improvements has been the commitment of Wiltshire teachers to this curriculum area.
-Over the past few years an increasing number of Wiltshire teachers have achieved local and national accreditation for their PSHE teaching, following local training and observed classroom practice.
+One of the contributing factors for these improvements has been the commitment of Wiltshire teachers to this curriculum area.
+In the past a number of Wiltshire teachers have achieved local and national accreditation for their PSHE teaching, following local training and observed classroom practice.